AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/syntax/functions.md

 ### Data Visibility
 Data visibility is used to describe whether the data (or state) used in a function is generally accessible (public) or on a need to know basis (private).
 Functions with public data visibility is executed by the sequencer, and functions with private data visibility are executed by the user.
 For more information on why this is the case, see [communication](../../../concepts/foundation/communication/public_private_calls.md).

-In the coming sections, we are going to see how these two "types" co-exists and interact.
+In the following sections, we are going to see how these two "types" co-exists and interact.

 ### Function visibility
 This is the kind of visibility you are more used to seeing in Solidity and more "normal" programming languages.
 It is used to describe whether a function is callable from other contracts, or only from within the same contract.

 By default, all functions are callable from other contracts, similarly to the Solidity `public` visibility.
 To make them only callable from the contract itself, you can mark them as `internal`.
+Contrary to solidity, we don't have the `external` nor `private` keywords. `external` as it is implided, and `private` since we don't support inheritance and would also be confusing with multiple types of `private`.

 A good place to use `internal` is when you want a private function to be able to alter public state.
 While as mentioned above, private functions cannot do this directly, they are able to call public functions, and by making these internal, we can ensure that this state manipulating function is only callable from our private function.